TCU vs. SMU NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The two teams combine to average 82.8 points per game, 18.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 82.8, is 17.3 points above Saturday's over/under.

-- These two squads combine to allow 36.8 points per game, 27.2 fewer than this contest's over/under.
+- The 36.8 combined points per game that these two squads have allowed this season are 28.7 fewer than the 65.5 total in this contest.

-- The average total in Horned Frogs games this season is 46.5, 17.5 points fewer than Saturday's total of 64 .
+- The Horned Frogs and their opponents score an average of 46.5 points per game, 19 fewer than Saturday's total.

-- The 70.3 PPG average total in Mustangs games this season is 6.3 points more than this game's over/under.
+- The 65.5-point over/under for this game is 4.8 points below the 70.3 points per game average total in Mustangs games this season.

 TCU Stats and Trends

-- TCU is 0-1 against the spread and 2-0 overall in games when it records more than 19.3 points.
+- TCU is 0-1 against the spread and 2-0 overall this season when the team puts up more than 19.3 points.

 - The Horned Frogs have two giveaways this season, while the Mustangs have seven takeaways .